AD levels evolution: zooming in at functionalities and safety

 The myriad of vehicles’ architectures, features, sensors, etc., requires extensive positioning solutions. u-blox’s portfolio is broad, enabling the adaption to multiple OEM E/E architectural designs.
 They can also be integrated into different DCUs (ADAS, Infotainment, and Telematics) or ECUs designed for positioning/location functionality.
-The positioning solutions include HW components with GNSS receiver, SW components including DR, RTK algorithms, cloud-based assistance, and correction services for dm-level accuracy, when necessary.
+The positioning solutions include hardware components with GNSS receivers, software components including dead reckoning (DR), RTK algorithms, cloud-based assistance, and correction services for dm-level accuracy, when necessary.

 The requirements differ depending on AD levels.
 Thus, adapting to requirements levels and usage of the vehicles’ positioning information means offering a spectrum of solutions.
 These encompass multi-band solutions to achieve sub-meter level accuracy, multi-band solutions with SSR/OSR correction service for high accuracy, and pre-certified safe solutions in accordance with ISO 26262.

 Over the last 25 years, u-blox has proven its strength in this challenging market, supplying automotive OEMs, Tier-1s, and device manufacturers ever since.
 The company has a proven track record in positioning solutions with a presence in more than 60% of the (sizeable) market.

 Standard precision solution.
 It encompasses a single-band or multi-band GNSS receiver as a module or chip-down solution, with fully integrated sensor fusion and dead reckoning algorithm.
 This guarantees fast time to market, full pre-validation, and solution integration.